A Compositional Framework for Passive Linear Networks: Passive linear circuits

 of real rational functions of one variable.
 While it is possible that physical voltages and currents might vary with time in a more general way, we restrict to these cases as the rational functions are, crucially, well behaved enough to form a field, and yet still general enough to provide arbitrarily close approximations to currents and voltages found in standard applications.

-An \define{inductor} is a two-terminal circuit component across which the voltage is proportional to the rate of change of the current.
-By convention we draw this as follows, with the inductance $L$ the constant of proportionality:\footnote{We follow the standard convention of denoting inductance by the letter $L$, after the work of Heinrich Lenz and to avoid confusion with the $I$ used for current.}
+An inductor is a two-terminal circuit across which the voltage is proportional to the rate of change of the current.
+By convention we draw this as follows, with the inductance $L$ the constant of proportionality:

 Writing $v_L(t)$ and $i_L(t)$ for the voltage and current over time $t$ across this component respectively, and using a dot to denote the derivative with respect to time $t$, we thus have the relationship